Compiled Basic Game Guide

 Action 1.
 Choose an Army Card

 Action 2.
-Move Figure(s) on Your Army Card
+Move Figure(s) shown on your Army Card

 Action 3.
-Attack with Figure(s) on Your Army Card
+Attack with Figure(s) shown on your Army Card

 All three of these actions are explained in detail in the following sections.